 Measuring the results

-Once your new site is complete we offer extensive monthly reporting that details all traffic to your website and its sources.
+Once your new site is complete monthly reporting can detail all traffic to your website and its sources.
 As well as other useful information like how long they spend on your website, and if there are any issues with your website.
-An example of this can be seen below, in this example, the client is a surf school in Sydney
+An example of this can be seen below, in this example, the client is a surf school in Sydney.

 The green row is the current position of this particular client’s website for that search term.
 While red dominates a drop in search visibility.
 In practice, this level of detailed reporting can significantly improve a website’s results.
 An example of this can be seen below where the client’s search position has declined for a particular area that they service:

-The capacity to identify why a website is effective and how it can be improved can greatly enhance a site’s performance, and ultimately help to get more patients.
+The capacity to identify why a website is effective and how it can be improved can greatly enhance it’s performance as a sales tool, ultimately help to get more customers.

 While there is a great selection of website design agencies out there that can deliver great results.
 Where we can deliver a great experience is in the personalised customer service that we provide to all our clients, our dedication to providing ongoing support and the after-mentioned high-quality reporting and monitoring that we can provide our clients.